jericho1ne/city-zipcodes/README.md

 Simple Smarty Streets zipcode API wrapper that outputs a comma-separated list of zipcodes based on a given city name.

 ## GET YOUR ZIPCODE API KEY
-The Smarty Streets zipcode api allows 250 free lookups per month. https://smartystreets.com/products/apis/us-zipcode-api
+The Smarty Streets zipcode api allows 250 free lookups per month.
+Use them wisely.

+https://smartystreets.com/products/apis/us-zipcode-api

-Get the Free account here (you only need to provide a Name and Email address) https://smartystreets.com/pricing
+Get the Free account here (you only need to provide a Name and Email address):

+https://smartystreets.com/pricing

 Get your API Keys from here:

 https://smartystreets.com/account#keys

 Keep that **Auth ID** and **Auth Token** handy, you'll need them for next step.